-Okay, so this may not be the promised ‘weekly’ update, but I haven’t found that many interesting articles, the last couple of weeks.
+Okay, so this may not be the promised ‘weekly’ update, but I haven’t found that many interesting articles the last couple of weeks.
 Or maybe I was just too lazy to post them, who can say?
-O:) This might have had something to do with the fact that I’ve just spent a week in sunny Gran Canaria, reading by the pool!
-Reading actual books, that is.
+O:) Oooor, it might have had something to do with the fact that I’ve just spent a week in sunny Gran Canaria, reading by the pool!
+Reading actual books, yes.
 The internet connection was awful.
 Free wifi?
 Meh.
-Dreaming of wifi is free, I suppose.
-But now I’m back and ready to post about great articles!
+But dreaming of wifi is free, I suppose.
+But now I’m back and ready to hit you up with some juicy writings!

 So without further ado: The writings of the week!

 “11 Batsh*it moments from Donald Trump’s batsh*it climate change speech” Honestly, I’m just re-blogging this for the title.
 It’s just so accurate!
 I cannot grasp that Donald Trump, orange oompa loompah, managed to become president of the United States, and was given the power to mess up not only his own country, but the entire world!
 Oh, Mr. Obama, how we miss you!
 Watch the crazy here.